In the Realm of the Senses: Censorship

 Strict censorship laws in Japan would not have allowed the film to be made according to Ōshima's vision.
 This obstruction was bypassed by officially listing the production as a French enterprise, and the undeveloped footage was shipped to France for processing and editing.
 At its premiere in Japan, the film's sexual activity was optically censored using reframing and blurring.
+As of 2009, an uncensored version of the film had never been released in Japan.
 A book with stills and script notes from the film was published by San’ichishobo, and in 1976 the Japanese government brought obscenity charges against Ōshima and San’ichishobo. Ōshima testified in the trial and said.
 "Nothing that is expressed is obscene.
 What is obscene is what is hidden." Ōshima and the publisher were found not guilty in 1979; the government appealed and the Tokyo High Court upheld the verdict in 1982.

 In the United States, the film was initially banned upon its premiere at the 1976 New York Film Festival but was later screened uncut, and a similar fate awaited the film when it was released in West Germany.
 It was also banned because of a scene in which Kichi pushes an egg into Sada's vagina, forcing her to push it out before Kichi eats the egg.
 The film was not available on home video until 1990, although it was sometimes seen uncut in film clubs.

 At the time, the only European country in which the film was banned was Belgium.
 The ban was lifted in 1994, and Belgium has not censored a film of any kind since.